yanniSkawronski/food-atlas-test-renovate/API.md

 Request body will consist of a JSON containing the following fields :
 - `name` : the name of the recipe
-- `algorithm` : the steps to accomplish the recipe
+- `labels` : the labels we want to give to the recipe
-- `ingredients` : the list of ingredients needed
-- `preparation_time` : time needed to prepare the dish
+- `time` : time needed to prepare the dish

 #### Response

 Response is a JSON containing the following fields :
 - `id` : identifier of the recipe
 - `name` : the name of the recipe
-- `algorithm` : the steps to accomplish the recipe
-- `ingredients` : the list of ingredients needed
+- `labels` : the list of ingredients needed
-- `preparation_time` : time needed to prepare the dish
+- `time` : time needed to prepare the dish

 #### Status codes